What Is Better For Breakfast- Milk Or Orange Juice?

 - Milk is a better alternative to fruit juices, say experts

 After a long fast of 8 hours in the night, your body needs something which is healthy, nutritious and energising.
 And while food options are aplenty, starting right from delicious flavoured oatmeal or cereals to egg whites, sprouts or chicken, deciding the healthiest drink for breakfast can be a tad bit difficult.
-And milk and/or orange juice are the two most popular choices that people prefer for breakfast.
+And milk or orange juice are the 2 most popular choices that people prefer for breakfast.
 But which one of the two is healthier, or which one is filling enough to prevent snacking later in the day?
 Let's find out.

 Why milk is good

 There are studies that have shown that people who drink milk in the morning are less likely to indulge in in-between meal snacking or overeating during lunch.
 1 glass of milk contains about 20% of proteins that you need in a day.
-And drinking milk in the morning makes us feel full because of the satisfying nature of protein.
+And drinking milk in the morning makes you feel full because of the satisfying nature of protein.
 Also, milk contains calcium that regulates weight controlling hormones in the body.

 Also read: This Is Why Breakfast Is The Most Important Meal!
 Don't Skip It